Robust quantum metrology with explicit symmetric states: Discussions

 From Figures \ref{fig:bounds} and \ref{fig:bounds dephasing}, when there are at least 50 qubits, there is a discernable quantum advantage in using our proposed probe state for robust metrology.
 For example, if only 1 out of 50 qubits is erased, the corrupted probe state $|\varphi_1\>$ can nonetheless attain a \textsc{QFI} of at least $N^{1.4}$ which is about 5 times larger than the baseline \textsc{CFI} of $N$.

-We believe that our results are complementary to the literature on robust quantum metrology \cite{PRX-random-states} and quantum metrology with error correction \cite{kessler2014quantum,dur2014improved,arrad2014increasing,unden2016quantum,matsuzaki2017magnetic,layden2019ancilla,gorecki2019quantum}.
+Our results complement the literature on robust quantum metrology \cite{PRX-random-states} and quantum metrology with error correction \cite{kessler2014quantum,dur2014improved,arrad2014increasing,unden2016quantum,matsuzaki2017magnetic,layden2019ancilla,gorecki2019quantum,PRXQuantum.2.010343} by considering symmetric probe states that support quantum error correction.
 Because our probe states inherit the quantum error correction (\textsc{QEC}) capability of the permutation-invariant quantum codes illustrated in Ref.~\cite{ouyang2014permutation}, we know that active quantum error correction can always be employed on our probe states to further amplify the \textsc{QFI}.
-The extent in which the \textsc{QFI} can be further enhanced in a setting with actual \textsc{QEC} techniques remains to be explored in future work.
+We expect that the \textsc{QFI} can be further enhanced with full blown \textsc{QEC}, and this remains to be explored.